Fall Activities For Preschoolers To Teach Emotions: Leaf Faces

 If your child loves imaginative play, this fall activity is perfect for that too.
 Emotion leaves are great for pretend play.
 You can even set up a little scene in a small theatre where you can play your own drama with emotional characters.

-Parents who enroll in the Resourceful Parent program find simple tactics to connect better with their child and lover tantrums, especially screen time tantrums.
+Parents who enroll in the Resourceful Parent program find simple tactics to connect better with their child and lower tantrums, especially screen time tantrums.
 Resourceful parent program is designed to engage your child in solo play and is packed with resources and manageable ideas that help a child to develop valuable skills, among them is to be prepared for transitioning from one activity to another.
 A smooth transition is something that definitely lowers the stress for the whole family.

 Click here to enroll in the Resourceful parent program.

-Lily Zunic
+Copyright © 2024 Lily Zunic

 Leave A Comment